enkidevs/curriculum/javascript/javascript-playground-questions/calculator-class/calculator-class.md

 }
 ```

-The name for your class should be `Calculator` and it should have four methods for each arithmetic operation.
+The name for your class should be `Calculator` and it should have 4 methods for each arithmetic operation.